vitiral/fiction-civboot/toll/healing1.md

 lost.
 What would never be returned.
 He didn't have kids, but he had known many people on the surface.
 There were deep connections that had now been severed.
 With his parents and brother.
 With his best friends.
-With his ex-girlfriends, one of which he had continued a friendship with and had always hoped to marry one day.
+With his ex-girlfriends, one of which he had continued a friendship.
+Another he had continued to hold onto a crush despite knowing it would never happen.

 This time was different, something lifted.
 He only nodded, noticing surprise on Maye's face.
 He was surprised himself.
 He could feel a large part of the tension